Nestallum/Jupyter_Notebook_Installation_Tutorial/README.md

       >jt -t [theme_name]

-You can now take full advantage of Jupyter Notebook and its beautiful theme 👍
+You can now take full advantage of Jupyter Notebook and its beautiful theme! 👍